On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Experimental Evaluation

-We evaluated KODex and the baselines on the same set of four tasks originally proposed in \cite{Rajeswaran2018DAPG} (see Fig. \ref{fig:tasks}). \begin{itemize} \item \textit{Tool use}: Pick up the hammer to drive the nail into the board placed at a randomized height. \item \textit{Door opening}: Given a randomized door position, undo the latch and drag the door open. \item \textit{Object relocation}: Move the blue ball to a randomized target location indicated by the green sphere. \item \textit{In-hand reorientation}: Given a randomized goal orientation represented by the green pen, reorient the blue pen to the goal orientation. \end{itemize} See Appendix~\ref{Appendix:state_design} for the state space design of all tasks.
+\textbf{Tasks}: We evaluated all algorithms on a set of four tasks originally proposed in \cite{Rajeswaran2018DAPG} (see Fig. \ref{fig:tasks}). \begin{itemize} \item \textit{Tool use}: Pick up the hammer to drive the nail into the board placed at a randomized height. \item \textit{Door opening}: Given a randomized door position, undo the latch and drag the door open. \item \textit{Object relocation}: Move the blue ball to a randomized target location (green sphere). \item \textit{In-hand reorientation}: Reorient the blue pen to a randomized goal orientation (green pen). \end{itemize} See Appendices~\ref{Appendix:state_design} for the state space design of all tasks.
+For all tasks, the reference dynamics was queried at 100HZ, and the controller ran at 500HZ.